SGL-UT/gnsstk/PYTHON.md

 Namespaces:

 	These don’t exist in python, so they are simply discarded.
-The GPSTk largely only uses the gpstk namespace, which is roughly the gpstk package now.
+The GNSSTk largely only uses the gnsstk namespace, which is roughly the gnsstk package now.
 Exceptions include the submodules created for exceptions and constants.

-	Note that SWIG is actually set to create a module called gpstk_pylib.
-To clean up the namespace and provide more organization, there are __init__.py files that divide up the namespace (into gpstk, gpstk.constants, etc.) and remove unwanted members.
-You can still access the raw wrapping through gpstk.gpstk_pylib, however.
+	Note that SWIG is actually set to create a module called gnsstk_pylib.
+To clean up the namespace and provide more organization, there are __init__.py files that divide up the namespace (into gnsstk, gnsstk.constants, etc.) and remove unwanted members.
+You can still access the raw wrapping through gnsstk.gnsstk_pylib, however.
 It is strongly recommended you ignore the hidden components; they were hidden for a reason!

 Enumerations: